CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 However, some advanced methods, such as parallel processing of large data-sets such as Maia blog data, make use of features not available in the VM.
 For these, a runtime licensed version is required.

-If you desire to edit and test IDL pro files, then a full license is required to run IDLDE.
+If you desire to edit and test IDL pro files, then a full license is required to run IDLDE, the IDL Eclipse development envuronment.